Cleod9/importjs/README.md

 `packages` - Object or Array of file paths.
 These paths are relative to `baseUrl`.
 It is recommended not to use absolute urls or parent directories here, since they will affect `strict` mode (see `strict` option below).
 Providing an Array  is easiest, since you simply provide a list of relative URLs (although load order will not be guaranteed).
 ImportJS will assume these paths match the package structure you set up, minus the ".js" extension of the file, and throw an error if there is an inconsistency.
 So for example, if you provide the path "com/main.js", ImportJS will expect that file to have a script inside that says `ImportJS.pack('com.main')`.
 (Set the `strict` option to false disable this feature).
 Providing an Object to this property is a little different.
 The object keys describe the path, and the object values describe files and directories.
 So for example, providing the object `{ com: { main: 'main.js' } }` would result in the same package build-out as above.
 (Default = [])

+`plugins` - Array of plugin names to be loaded by ImportJS.
+By default it is not necessary to use this field since ImportJS will regex your packages source text to discover any plugins.
+As such, plugins are always loaded after your application's main dependencies but are compiled before your application code begins execution.
+(Default = [])

 `ready(files)` - A callback Function that triggers once all files are loaded.
 ImportJS passes a list of the files that were loaded as an argument.
 (Default = null)

 `error(files)` - A callback Function that triggers if there is a problem loading one or more files.
 ImportJS passes a list of the files that couldn't be loaded as an argument.
 (Default = null)